zwc1625/programming-univbasics-2-completing-labs-with-the-inbrowser-ide-nyc01-seng-ft-080320/README.md

 If we run `ruby lib/your_solution.rb` right now, nothing happens.
 Let's change that!

-In the previous lesson, we learned about outputting text and that is exactly what we need to do here.
+In the previous lesson, we learned about outputting text, and that is what we need to do here.
 Add the following code to `lib/your_solution.rb`:

 ```ruby
 # ./lib/your_solution.rb